Diversity and equal opportunity

-With a total of 49 sites (as of December 31, 2017), ElringKlinger has a presence in 21 different countries and is able to service the needs of customers worldwide via its global network.
-The knowledge and language skills of the Group’s 9,600+ employees facilitate communication with customers and enable prompt handling of their concerns.
+With a total of 45 sites, ElringKlinger has a presence in 21 different countries and is able to service the needs of customers worldwide via its global network.
+The knowledge and language skills of the Group’s 10,000+ employees facilitate communication with customers and enable prompt handling of their concerns.
 ElringKlinger actively fosters international collaboration by offering intercultural training programs and approving long-term postings abroad for individual staff members working on international projects.
 In addition, the different experiences, perspectives, and viewpoints gained as a result of these interactions support the ongoing development of the Group.

 ElringKlinger promotes a culture of integration by focusing on the skills and individual talents of people with disabilities.
 Severely disabled staff and employees with health impairments receive special protection and targeted support at ElringKlinger.
 As well as the Works Council, the company’s Equal Opportunities Officers address the concerns of affected staff whenever necessary.
 In 2017, a total of 188 (173) people with disabilities were employed within the Group.